 Five steps to winning an award

 - Work out what to submit.
-Look for specific ideas or projects that have delivered benefits, as well great sites as a whole.
+Look for specific ideas or projects that have delivered benefits, as well as great sites as a whole.
 (Use the Awards explorer to get inspiration!)

 - Describe the benefits produced by your project, in terms of business outcomes, or improvements to the way staff work.
 (See how to demonstrate benefits for more on this.)